Harvey Britt Page

 Such was the lot, and the distinction, of the Marines I was able to serve with

 in 262 at Quang Tri.
 No different than Marines anywhere.
-It’s just that these were
+Its just that these were

 the ones I served with.